 Luckily, replacing damaged brake pads or rotors in your vehicles is quite easy.
 Here is an outline of a step-by-step procedure that can make the replacement even easier:

-Step 1: The first step is to equip yourself with personal protective equipment like putting on a safety google and a coverall.
+Step 1: Equip yourself with personal protective equipment, such as safety goggles and a coverall.
 Then make sure your car is parked on a dry and level surface.
 Then mark out the points for your jack.

-Step 2: Raise the bonnet and check the level of the brake fluid in your reservoir.
-Remove some fluid if the reservoir is full so that there will be no spillage when you push the brake piston.
+Step 2: Raise the bonnet and check the brake fluid level in your reservoir.
+Remove some fluid if the reservoir is full to prevent spillage when you push the brake piston.

-Step 3: Unscrew your vehicle’s lug nuts but not completely and gently jack up your vehicle just enough to make you comfortably work under your car.
+Step 3: Unscrew your vehicle’s lug nuts but not completely, and gently jack up your vehicle just enough to make you comfortable working under your car.
 Then you can completely unscrew the lug nuts and remove your wheels.
 Make sure the jack is well placed to avoid any unfortunate event.

-Step 4: The caliper bolts of your vehicle can be easily located.
-You can turn your wheel to the left or right position to aid you in accessing the caliper bolts.
+Step 4: The caliper bolts on your vehicle are easy to locate.
+You can turn your wheel left or right to help you access the caliper bolts.
 Use a wrench to help take off the caliper bolts.
-It would be best if you were careful with this process as the brake line is also connected to your brake caliper.
+It would be best if you were careful with this process, as the brake line is also connected to your brake caliper.

 Step 5: Now inspect the old brakes.
-You might notice uneven wear, which happened as a result of lack of lubrication, worn-out caliper hardware, or brake pad.
+You might notice uneven wear, which can result from a lack of lubrication, worn-out caliper hardware, or worn brake pads.
 Then remove the old brake pads.
-You might need to unscrew the caliper mounting for some vehicles before you can remove the rotor, so check the design of your vehicle.
-To take off the rotor, you will have to remove the brake caliper and the brake caliper bracket.
+You might need to unscrew the caliper mounting bolts on some vehicles before you can remove the rotor, so check your vehicle’s design.
+To remove the rotor, you will need to remove the brake caliper and the caliper bracket.

-Step 6: Thoroughly clean the brake dust or rust from the hub surface.
+Step 6: Thoroughly clean the hub surface of brake dust or rust.
 You can use a wire brush to do this.
-This will make sure that the new rotor rests perfectly on the hub, and it will also prevent any pedal pulsation from occurring.
+This ensures the new rotor rests perfectly on the hub and prevents pedal pulsation.

-Step 7: Get the new rotor cleaned and then install.
-You might need to also replace the brake hardware with a new one because rusty old brake hardware can cause vibrations that can produce squeaking noises.
-Ensure you apply lubricants on the various contact points before you fix the new brake hardware.
+Step 7: Clean the new rotor, then install it.
+You might also need to replace the brake hardware, as rusty old parts can cause vibrations that produce squeaking noises.
+Ensure you apply lubricant to all contact points before installing the new brake hardware.

 Step 8: Now, get ready to install the brake pads.
 Pay attention to the wear sensors in the inner pads of your new brake pads.
 There are different wear sensor placements for various pads.

-Step 9: Take a look at your brake caliper and piston.
-If they are clean, you can seat the caliper piston properly.
+Step 9: Inspect your brake caliper and piston.
+If they are clean, you can properly seat the caliper piston.
 After that, you can now install the brake caliper, but please ensure that the caliper bolts are not overly tightened.
 You can start using a socket to tighten the bolts and then finish it off with a wrench.
-Then check the level of the brake fluid in your reservoir; you can top it if needed.
+Then check the brake fluid level in your reservoir; top it off if needed.

-Step 10: Now pump the brake and ensure that the brake fluid is flowing properly but do not apply pressure to a point where the brake pedal goes to the floor, as this can damage the assembly of your brake master cylinder.
-You can now place back the wheels and lower your vehicle till the wheels touch the ground.
+Step 10: Now pump the brake and ensure that the brake fluid is flowing properly, but do not apply pressure to the point where the brake pedal goes to the floor, as this can damage the master cylinder assembly.
+You can now place the wheels back and lower your vehicle till the wheels touch the ground.
 Make you tighten the lug nuts properly.

 Read Also: Best Brake Caliper Tool Reviews